outfox/fennecs/README.md

 > [!WARNING]
 > These are synthetic benchmarks, using a beta build of **fenn**ecs.
 Real-world performance will vary wildly.
+> If you want solid production-ready performance, we endorse [Friflo.Engine.ECS](https://github.com/friflo/Friflo.Json.Fliox/blob/main/Engine/README.md) and [Flecs.NET](https://github.com/BeanCheeseBurrito/Flecs.NET)

-Another optimization pass is [on the Roadmap](https://fennecs.tech/misc/Roadmap.html).
+Another optimization pass for **fenn**ecs is [on the Roadmap](https://fennecs.tech/misc/Roadmap.html).

 ### Benchmark: CreateEntityWithThreeComponents